Your Health Care Coverage

 - Are there benefit limits per person, family, illness, treatment, or hospital stay?

 - Fill out all applications accurately and completely.
-If you knowingly provide incorrect, incomplete, or misleading information, especially about a preexisting condition, the company could cancel your coverage or deny benefits.
+If you knowingly provide incorrect, incomplete, or misleading information, especially about a preexisting condition, the carrier could cancel your coverage or deny benefits.
 Never sign a blank policy application, and check any information the agent fills in on the form.
-Make payments by check or money order payable directly to the insurance company or HMO, not the agent, and ask for a signed receipt on the company’s letterhead.
+Make payments by check or money order payable directly to the insurance company or HMO, not the agent, and ask for a signed receipt on the carrier’s letterhead.

 - Never pay more than two month’s premiums until you have received a copy of your policy, HMO certificate, or group membership certificate.